Who was Lieutenant Flipper? Was he a Martyr or a Myth?

 Henry O. Flipper was not the first African American admitted to the United States Military Academy in West Point, NY.
 However, in 1877, Flipper became the first African American to graduate from West Point.
 Flipper was commissioned as a second lieutenant and assigned to the Tenth Regiment of United States Cavalry (Buffalo Soldiers) at Fort Sill, Indian Territory.

 In 1880, Lieutenant Flipper again distinguished himself in the war against Warm Springs Apache Chief Victorio.
-A year later, twenty-five year old Flipper was tried for embezzlement of government funds.
-He was dismissed from the army 30 June 1882.
+A year later, twenty-five-year-old Flipper was tried for embezzlement of government funds.
+He was dismissed from the army on 30 June 1882.

 A new one-act play, “Lieutenant Flipper’s Trial” by Bob Rogers, dramatizes the fateful 1881 trial of Lieutenant Flipper.
 Was Flipper persecuted before he was prosecuted?
 Did Flipper destroy his career?
 Was he sabotaged?
 Was there a conspiracy?
 Was he dealt with fairly?
-See the play.
 You decide.

 About the Play

-Premiering at Baltimore’s prestigious Enoch Pratt Free Library during African American History Month, the play dramatizes Lieutenant Henry O. Flipper’s 1881 court-martial and draws audiences into the controversy about whether Flipper was treated fairly before, during, and after the trial.
+Premiering at Baltimore’s prestigious Enoch Pratt Free Library during African American History Month in 2013, the play dramatizes Lieutenant Henry O. Flipper’s 1881 court-martial and draws audiences into the controversy about whether Flipper was treated fairly before, during, and after the trial.
 The voices of Flipper, the prosecutor, defense attorney, and new Buffalo Soldier music carry the play.

 ¨ The play casts Bob Rogers as Lieutenant Henry O. Flipper.